darnelleMelvin/from-negatives-to-knowledge/docs/activities.md

 ---

 **💡 Try this:**
-Write out a few RDF triples (in Turtle or natural language) that describe this moment using what you know about Schema.org or SKOS.
+Using <strong>Part 2: Mapping Concepts to Classes</strong> as a reference, write out a few RDF triples (in Turtle or natural language) that describes an entity.

 <textarea rows="10" style="width:100%; font-family: monospace;">
 @prefix schema: <http://schema.org/> .